In an ideal, utopian world, we’d all live in a house as big as Wayne Manor and have a capacious cave underneath it where

 The step up or the deck height is undoubtedly, the determining factor that will matter the most when you shop for treadmills.
 The best treadmills for low ceilings usually have low profile designs with an average step-up height of 5-8”.
 If the tallest user in the house is 6’3, then this means that the total height when they stand on the treadmill would be approximately 7-feet or a little more than that.
-You ideally need at least 6” of clearance above the head, else it can feel very claustrophobic.
+You ideally need at least 6” of clearance above your head, else it can feel very claustrophobic.
 Also, you’ll be constantly peeking upwards worrying that your head is somehow going to scrape on the ceiling.

 If the treadmill has the incline feature and you are looking to run on an incline, then you need to calculate and account for the additional clearance that will be needed for it.
 The average height of a standard treadmill deck at max incline is around 13” from the floor.
 Add to it an inch for shoes thickness and the 6” that we mentioned earlier.
 You’d need a clearance of around 18-19” if you will be using the incline feature a lot.
 If you don’t have that kind of clearance, save yourself some money and buy a barebones treadmill which will do the job, but won’t have the bells and whistles of some other models.

 Our Best Low Profile Treadmills For Low Ceilings

 Best Overall Option

 MaxKare Folding Treadmill